DmitryOdinoky/sentimentAnalysis/README.md

 - Optimizer: AdamW
 - Learning rate scheduler: ReduceLROnPlateau

 This configuration was chosen based on common practices for text classification tasks and some initial experimentation to achieve good performance on the validation set.
+Model was trained locally, on MacBook Air M1 laptop.
+So, main focus was on keeping model as simple and light-weight as possible, but meet given consteaints:

+- Maximize recall for the ‘positive’ class, ensuring that precision is not less than 85%
+- Use pure PyTorch for model implementation.
+However, in order to achieve fast processing [TfidfVectorizer](https://scikit-learn.org/1.5/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html) from scikit-learn was used for feature extraction

 4. **Documentation**: The `sentimentAnalysis.ipynb` notebook provides detailed comments and explanations for each step of the process, including data preprocessing, model architecture, training, and evaluation.